How to Accurately Estimate Home Addition Costs

 Though home addition costs are typically higher than finishing a basement or attic, it may not always be the case, and thus a home addition maybe the most cost effective solution.
 Specific circumstances in finishing a basement, such as basement moisture problems or low hanging plumbing pipes could significantly increase the cost per square foot of a basement remodeling project.
 Consequently a basement remodeling project could potentially have costs that are on par, or even higher than building a home addition.

-For more help on building a home addition, see HomeAdditionPlus.com’s Room Addition Bid Sheet.
+For more help on building a home addition and how to estimate home addition costs, see HomeAdditionPlus.com’s Room Addition Bid Sheet.
 The Room Addition Bid Sheet provides you with the knowledge on how to plan a house addition project, and what to look for when hiring contractors for your new home construction.
 It also includes a detailed cost breakdown table and spreadsheet for estimating your own new home addition building costs.

 - More Tips on Estimating Costs on a Room Addition